mj28007/Healthcare/README.md

 # Healthcare

-**Overview**
+# Overview

 This project is part of a Healthcare Data Analysis case study completed during a course.
 It focuses on analyzing hospital data and building an interactive dashboard in Excel to derive meaningful insights.

-**Objective**
+# Objective

--Analyze the impact of demographics and admission types on healthcare costs
+1. Analyze the impact of demographics and admission types on healthcare costs.

--Identify patterns in medical conditions across patient groups
+2. Identify patterns in medical conditions across patient groups.

--Study admission trends for better resource planning
+3. Study admission trends for better resource planning.

-**Dashboard Highlights**
+# Dashboard Highlights

--KPI metrics: Total Patients, Avg Billing, Total Billing, Avg Stay
+1. KPI metrics: Total Patients, Avg Billing, Total Billing, Avg Stay.

--Billing analysis by Admission Type & Medication
+2. Billing analysis by Admission Type & Medication.

--Condition analysis by Gender & Age Groups
+3. Condition analysis by Gender & Age Groups.

--Time-series trends of admissions (2018–2023)
+4. Time-series trends of admissions (2018–2023).

--Heatmaps for cost, patient count, and hospital stay
+5. Heatmaps for cost, patient count, and hospital stay.

--Interactive slicers for dynamic filtering
+6. Interactive slicers for dynamic filtering.

-**Key Insights**
+# Key Insights

--Emergency admissions have higher average billing
+1. Emergency admissions have higher average billing.

--Cancer treatments are the most expensive
+2. Cancer treatments are the most expensive.

--Hypertension is among the most common conditions
+3. Hypertension is among the most common conditions.

--Admission trends show consistent fluctuations over time
+4. Admission trends show consistent fluctuations over time.